apache/servicecomb-fence/README.md

 ## Project description

-This project contains two folders api and samples.
+This project contains api, authentication-server and samples folders.
 Api folder contains components used in Authentication Server, Edge Service and Resource Server.
+Authentcation Server imeplentation is based on api.
 And samples folder gives a working example showing how to use these apis.

+* Prepare

+Authentication Server uses MySql database.
+Install database first, and initialize it by executing authentication-server\src\main\resources\sql\user.sql .

 * Build and run

 ```
-cd samples
-mvn clean install
+build_and_run.bat
 ```

-After build, the Authentication Server, Resource Server, Edge Service and Testing Client runnable jar are generated, start and run the four services.
+Can open this file with a text editor to check what it is done.

 * Demo web pages